 For your step following and damned if I look back.

-In the hours following his death, we learned his last communication with this world was in the form of a text – just two words for his wife from his hospital bed.
+In the hours after Heaney’s death, we learned his final communication with this world was in the form of a text – just two words for his wife from his hospital bed.
 Noli Timere.
-Words from an ancient world illuminating a dark space – “be not afraid.”
+Two words from an ancient world illuminating a dark space – “be not afraid.”
 Simple, spare, and forward-looking.

 You are up to it and you are fit for it.